jacketizer/fluxor/README.md

 fbstyle-cpp
 ===========

-fbstyle-cpp is a fluxbox theme where the colors are easy to replace by editing the `settings` file.
+fbstyle-cpp is a fluxbox style (theme) where the colors are easy to replace by editing the `settings` file.
 Then run `make` to build the theme along with the pixmaps.
+The C preprocessor is utilized to get the ability to use variables.

 ![fbstyle-cpp](screenshot.jpg)